Learn Overview

 Final design

-After multiple iterations, here’s the final design for Manage Assignment.
+After multiple iterations, the final Manage Assignment experience enabled AppSec teams to:

 Figure 8: Manage assignment final design